ykoh2-appdev/very-best-debug/README.md

   1. Once you have `/users` working correctly, check the routes file and get each working the same as the target
   1. Run `rails grade` once all the routes are working to see what else still does not match the target
  1. As you work, remember to navigate to `/git` and **commit often as you work.**
- 1. Run `rails grade` as often as you like to see how you are doing, but **make sure you test your app manually first to make sure it matches the target's behavior first**.
+ 1. **Be sure you test the behavior of your app manually to make sure it matches the target's behavior**.
+Don't use `rails grade` to debug.

 ## Specs
 <details>